Zaymerstone/my-portfolio/README.md

 # 🌐 Personal Portfolio Website

-My portfolio website designed to showcase my work as a aspiring **full-stack developer** with a growing interest in **Machine Learning and AI development**.
+My portfolio website designed to showcase my work as an aspiring **full-stack developer** with a growing interest in **Machine Learning and AI development**.
 This site serves as my professional online presence for internships, collaborations, and other opportunities.

 ---